-We have to get iron from outside sources like foods and/or supplements, says Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com.
+We have to get iron from outside sources like foods and/or supplements, says Bonnie Taub-Dix, RDN.
 And that might sound easy until you consider that a cup of raw spinach—despite what Popeye cartoons might lead you to believe—has less than 1 milligram per cup.
-Government nutrition experts recommend that adult men get a minimum of eight mg daily, and adult pre-menopausal women, thanks to menstrual cycles, need 18 mg a day; pregnant women need 27 mg.
+Government nutrition experts recommend that adult men get a minimum of 8 mg daily, and adult pre-menopausal women, thanks to menstrual cycles, need 18 mg a day; pregnant women need 27 mg.

 Some of the top dietary sources of iron come from animals—red meat, liver, shellfish—so the growing popularity of plant-based diets have left us more iron-starved than ever.
-(This is the percentage of vegetarians and vegans that go back to meat.)
 Read on for your ultimate iron rich food grocery list, and other tips for keeping your levels of this vital mineral at healthy levels.

 As far as vegetarian sources of iron go, members of the pulse family rank near the top.
-Cooked lentils have more than three mg per half cup, and are a great source of protein, too.
+Cooked lentils have more than 3 mg per half cup, and are a great source of protein, too.
 Plus, says Zeitlin, their high fibre content helps promote gut health, which in turn promotes absorption of all the minerals we get from food, including iron.
-Learn how much fibre you should eat to prevent disease.

 Whole grains are often a good source of minerals, and amaranth is no exception.
-In addition to be an iron rich food—five mg per cooked cup—it contains magnesium, calcium, phosphorus and potassium.
+In addition to be an iron rich food—5 mg per cooked cup—it contains magnesium, calcium, phosphorus and potassium.
 It comes in many forms, from flour to flakes, is naturally gluten-free, and can even be popped for a crunchy salad topper or snack.
-Find out 30 more painless ways to increase dietary fibre.

 These shelled edible seeds of the hemp plant (a relative of marijuana that doesn’t have psychoactive effects) are another iron rich food option for vegans—they give you 2 mg in a quarter-cup.
 You can eat these sprinkled over a salad, smoothie, or cereal, enabling you to easily boost the iron content of every meal, along with getting more healthy fats (including omega-6s and omega-3s).
 They are calorie-dense, but they also pack protein, fibre and all nine essential amino acids.

-Though often championed for their omega-3 fats, these tiny seeds pack quite a bit of iron: two mg in a quarter-cup.
+Though often championed for their omega-3 fats, these tiny seeds pack quite a bit of iron: 2 mg in a quarter-cup.
 They deliver fibre, protein and other valuable minerals like calcium, magnesium and phosphorus.
 They’ll also absorb moisture so mixing them with liquid will give you a pudding-like consistency for a healthy, iron-filled dessert or snack.
-Get to know more health benefits of chia seeds.

 The seed with the most iron is technically sesame, but it’s tough to eat enough of them.
 Pumpkin seeds (also known as pepitas), however, make a great snack, are full of calcium, protein and zinc and a quarter cup has 4.5 mg of iron.

 There are plenty of great reasons to eat shellfish: They’re rich in protein, low in calories, and a great source of omega-3 fatty acids.
 And most pack plenty of iron, too, says Taub-Dix.
-Three ounces of raw oysters deliver 4.5 mg of the mineral, plus you get zinc, which is good for your immune system and may offer men a fertility boost since it aids in the production of testosterone—which is why oysters make this list of top aphrodisiac foods to boost your sex life.
+Three ounces of raw oysters deliver 4.5 mg of the mineral, plus you get zinc, which is good for your immune system and may offer men a fertility boost since it aids in the production of testosterone.

 How to get the most from these iron rich foods

 Even if you’re bulking up your diet with these iron rich foods, you could be falling short of your recommended daily amount if you don’t take into account how the rest of your diet can interfere with iron.
-Certain foods inhibit iron absorption, points out Zeitlin, including caffeine, the tannins in tea and phosphates in carbonated beverages.
+Certain foods inhibit iron absorption, points out Zeitlin, including the tannins in tea, phosphates in carbonated beverages and caffeine.
+(Here’s how to tell if you’re drinking too much coffee.)
 Cutting back on those foods will increase the amount of the mineral your body can use.